syedrafayjavaid/ropeStam_Backend/README.md

 Techonolgies used

-nodemailer to send the emails
+nodemailer to send the emails,
-Auth for the authetication
+Auth for the authetication ,
-jwt tokens
+jwt tokens,
-bcrypt for the passwors encriptions helmet for setting secuirty improtant header cors for the  security(only localhost:3000 is allowed to make request) express node
+bcrypt for the passwors encriptions, helmet for setting secuirty improtant header, cors for the  security(only localhost:3000 is allowed to make request), express , node